manjuprasadshettyn/actian_katas_2023/README.md

 ### ADR 06: Batch Processing

-**Status**
-Proposed
+**Status**: Proposed

-**Context**
-For heavy compute analytics tasks and non-time-sensitive updates on the system, batch jobs are an ideal choice.
+**Context**: For heavy compute analytics tasks and non-time-sensitive updates on the system, batch jobs are an ideal choice.
 It can run in isolation from the regular transactions while being completely decoupled from the transaction systems and bring in the relevant data/actions whenever required.

-**Decision**
-We will use a series of batch processing for non-time-sensitive processes and Heavy computing tasks in Road Warrior.
+**Decision**: We will use a series of batch processing for non-time-sensitive processes and Heavy computing tasks in Road Warrior.

 **Consequences**
 Positive: